Quantization of infinitesimal braidings and pre-Cartier quasi-bialgebras: Preliminaries

 In particular, the previous proposition enables us to construct examples of quasitriangular quasi-bialgebras from quasitriangular bialgebras.
 We recall the approach via invertible group-like elements, taken from \cite[Example 1.11]{Doikou22}, in the following. \begin{corollary} Let $(H,\Delta,\varepsilon,\mathcal{R})$ be a quasitriangular bialgebra and $g\in H$ be an invertible group-like element.
 Then $\mathcal{F}:=1\otimes g\in H\otimes H$ is a gauge transformation and $(H,\Delta_\mathcal{F},\varepsilon,\Phi,\mathcal{R}_\mathcal{F})$ is a quasitriangular quasi-bialgebra with re-associator

 and $\ell=g$, $r=1$. \end{corollary}

 We discuss a particular class of examples constructed via the previous corollary.
 This is based on the family of $2^{n+1}$-dimensional pointed Hopf algebras referred to as $E(n)$, introduced in \cite{CaenDasc}.
-Note that $E(1)$ is the well-known 4-dimensional Hopf algebra of Sweedler. \begin{example} Let $\Bbbk$ be a field of characteristic not 2 and consider an integer $n\geq 1$.
+Note that $E(1)$ is the well-known 4-dimensional Hopf algebra of Sweedler. \begin{example} Let $n\geq 1$ be an integer.
 We define $E(n)$ as the algebra generated by $g,x_1,\ldots,x_n$ modulo the relations

 for all $1\leq i,j\leq n$.
 In particular $x_i^2=0$, implying that $E(n)$ is a vector space of dimension $2^{n+1}$, with basis $\{x_1^{k_1}\ldots x_n^{k_n},gx_1^{\ell_1}\ldots x_n^{\ell_n}\}_{k_1,\ldots,k_n,\ell_1,\ldots,\ell_n\in\{0,1\}}$.
 The Hopf algebra structure of $E(n)$ is determined by